How to Get Into Investment Banking from an Unknown State School with No Finance Background: Case Study

 - “You have a pretty good (3.8) GPA – but what does that mean coming from your school?
 That’s equivalent to a 2.0 at an Ivy League school, right?”

 - “Why didn’t you go to a better school?
-You seem like a smart guy, I’m sure you could have at least gotten into a better-known state school.”
+You seem like a smart guy, and I’m sure you could have at least gotten into a better-known state school.”

 To overcome objection #1, I pointed out that it’s the person who does the work – not the school.
-There are plenty of people from top schools who are privileged and unmotivated, but they knew I was hungry and eager to get in.

-For objection #3, I said that I couldn’t afford a “good” school – I didn’t come from a privileged background and I had to finance my education by myself, so I just went to the best place I could given my budget constraints.
+I didn’t come from a privileged background and I had to pay for my education by myself, so I went to the best place I could, given my budget constraints.

-Q: Ok, but how well did that story resonate with everyone?
-Some people in finance are not so receptive if you don’t come from the “standard” background.
+Some people in finance are not receptive if you don’t come from a wealthy background.

-A: Most people accepted the story.
-I did run into a few people with Ivy League undergrad / MBA backgrounds who couldn’t understand the concept of coming from a family that couldn’t afford $50,000/year tuition, but most people “got it.”
+I did run into a few people with Ivy League undergrad or MBA backgrounds who couldn’t understand the concept of poor or middle-class family, but most people “got it.”

-A: I was a lot more persistent, for one.
-I never stopped at just speaking to HR or to an administrative person – I’d always try to speak with at least an Associate or VP, and if they didn’t call me back, I would call back 2 days later to get someone else on the phone.
+I never stopped at just speaking to HR or to an administrative person – I’d always try to speak with at least an Associate or VP, and if they didn’t call me back, I would call back two days later to get someone else on the phone.

-I made sure every phone call resulted in either speaking with someone real, or getting a real banker’s name and email address.
+I made sure every phone call resulted in either:

 Q: What was your response rate when you were contacting these firms?